OISF/suricata/doc/userguide/capture-hardware/myricom.rst

 ::

-  “The libpcap interface to Sniffer10G ignores the pcap_set_buffer_size() value.
+  "The libpcap interface to Sniffer10G ignores the pcap_set_buffer_size() value.
 The call to snf_open() uses zero as the dataring_size which informs the Sniffer library to use a default value or the value from the SNF_DATARING_SIZE environment variable."

 The following pull request opened by Myricom in the libpcap project indicates that a future SNF software release could provide support for setting the SNF_DATARING_SIZE via the pcap.buffer-size yaml setting: